-In March and April 2008, we entered into lease agreements for the restaurants we plan to open in South Bend, Indiana in the third quarter of 2008 and Indianapolis, Indiana in the fourth quarter of 2008, respectively.
+In March, April and May 2008, we entered into 20-year net lease agreements relating to restaurants we opened or anticipate opening subsequent to the end of the second quarter of 2008 in South Bend and Indianapolis, Indiana and Troy, Michigan, respectively.
 Each lease agreement was entered into under the terms specified in the development agreement with Dunham.
-The restaurants will be constructed for us on a build-to-suit basis.
+The restaurants were constructed or will be constructed for us on a build-to-suit basis.
 Basic terms of the leases include annual rent equal to 10.5% of the construction cost plus the land lease and contingent rent.
 The base rent will escalate 10% at the end of each five-year period.
-The term of each lease will commence when operations begin and we are responsible for any real-estate taxes and all operating costs.
+The term of each lease commenced or will commence when operations begin and we are responsible for any real-estate taxes and all operating costs.
 Rental costs associated with each operating lease incurred during the construction period are recognized as pre-opening costs and escalating rent will be recognized as expense on a straight-line basis over the term of each lease.